 Leading the global shift to more sustainable business

 There is growing consensus that novel strategies are needed to address the grand challenges we face as a global society.
-Climate change, poverty, global health, social inequality, and racial justice, among others, are socially complex problems, characterized by radical uncertainty.
+Climate change, poverty, global health, social inequality and racial justice, among others, are complex problems, characterized by radical uncertainty.

-Addressing these challenges will entail technological innovation, but, more importantly, it will require deep institutional transformation in the financial, corporate and public sectors.
-That implies profound changes in corporate strategies, business models, financial approaches, investment practices, accounting rules, public policies and consumer behavior.
-Indeed, it will require a rethinking of the very role of business in society – shifted from ameliorating the negative social and environmental impacts of business, to proactively leveraging business as a force for good in society.
+Addressing these challenges will entail technological innovation, but even more importantly, it will require deep institutional transformation in the financial, corporate and public sectors, which implies profound changes in corporate strategies, business models, financial approaches, investment practices, accounting rules, public policies and consumer behavior.
+Indeed, the transformation will require a rethinking of the very role of business in society and a shift from just attempting to minimize the negative social and environmental impacts of business to proactively leveraging business as a force for good in society.

-This initiative aims to advance interdisciplinary research on this topic and help corporations, and their stakeholders, navigate the transition to a more sustainable form of capitalism.
+The initiative advances interdisciplinary research on this transformation to help companies, and their stakeholders, navigate the transition to a more sustainable form of capitalism.

 - The Rise of ESG Investing.
 This project is exploring the rise of ESG investing globally, studying its social and national antecedents, and its consequences in terms of corporate environmental performance.
 (Fabrizio Ferraro, John Almandoz)